-Undergraduate Philosophy Degrees
+Undergraduate Degree in Philosophy

 Students pursuing the Bachelor of Arts degree in Philosophy can choose to concentrate on either logic and the history of philosophy or religious studies.
 Coursework in the Philosophy Department includes classes on ethics, argumentation and debate, law, logic, Eastern philosophy, Biblical thought, ancient and modern philosophy, war and peace studies and comparative religions.

 The program provides students with a background in philosophical ideas, supplemented with strong training in a collateral area.
 General program requirements permit students to create programs that will prepare them for training in law, theology, planning and social service careers, or for further specialized training leading to teaching or research.
 Students planning to major in Philosophy should inform the Department as early as possible so that joint planning may produce a coherent program in the major field and in collateral areas.
-Course sequence is suggested but not required.

-Undergraduate History Degrees
+Undergraduate Degree in History

 The Bachelor of Arts in History serves Plymouth State students in learning about and preparing for a range of professions, sharpening skills that enhance comprehension and communication, providing academically challenging and rigorous courses, developing self-understanding and respectful awareness of diverse ways of life, and growing toward constructive citizenship in a pluralistic society.